RendersJens/ImWIP/README.md

 `$ pip install git+https://github.com/RendersJens/ImWIP.git`

-Otherwise, download the repository from https://github.com/RendersJens/ImWIP and run pip in the root folder of the project:
+Otherwise, download this repository and run pip in the root folder of the project:

 `$ pip install .`